apache/iceberg/format/view-spec.md

 View definitions can be represented in multiple ways.
 Representations are documented ways to express a view definition.

 A view version can have more than one representation.
 All representations for a version must express the same underlying definition.
 Engines are free to choose the representation to use.
+For the table identifiers in the view definitions to be interoperable across engines, the following must be true:
+* All engines must resolve a fully specified SQL identifier to the same table in the same catalog.
+* Engines must share the same default catalog names, ensuring that partially specified SQL identifiers with catalog omitted are resolved to the same fully specified SQL identifier across all engines.
+* Engines must share the same default namespaces, ensuring that SQL identifiers without catalog and namespace are resolved to the same fully specified SQL identifier across all engines.

 View versions are immutable.
 Once a version is created, it cannot be changed.
 This means that representations for a version cannot be changed.
 If a view definition changes (or new representations are to be added), a new version must be created.

 Each representation is an object with at least one common field, `type`, that is one of the following:
 * `sql`: a SQL SELECT statement that defines the view